 Jackson Odell, Actor Known for Appearing on ‘The Goldbergs,’ Dead at 20

-Actor Jackson Odell, 20, was found unresponsive at a home in Tarzana, California on Friday, the L.A.
-County Medical Examiner’s Office said.
+Actor Jackson Odell, 20, was found unresponsive at a home in Tarzana, California on Friday, the LA County Medical Examiner’s Office said.

 An autopsy has not been performed, the office said.